g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 ## Purpose and Significance
 Enabling the smooth and continuous distribution of updates, features, and bug fixes to online applications is the main goal of blue-green deployment.
 Blue-green deployment enables developers to push changes to the green environment without impacting the live production environment (blue), as it maintains two parallel environments.
 This guarantees that during the deployment process, users encounter little to no [downtime](https://en.m.wikipedia.org/wiki/Downtime).

-### Advantages of Blue Green Deployment
+### Advantages of Blue-Green Deployment
 The following are the advantages of blue-green deployment:

 * Reduced Downtime: One of the key advantages of blue-green deployment is its ability to minimize downtime during updates.
 Since updates are first deployed to the green environment, any issues can be detected and resolved before switching traffic from blue to green.
 This ensures uninterrupted service for users.

 * Rollback Capability: Blue-green deployment provides a built-in rollback mechanism.
 If an issue arises after deploying an update to the green environment, traffic can be quickly redirected back to the blue environment, restoring the previous stable version of the application.

 * Risk Management: Having two identical environments allows for effective risk management.
 If unexpected issues occur in the green environment, the blue environment remains operational, serving as a backup.
-This ensures that the organization can continue providing services even in the event of failures.
+This ensures that the organization can continue providing services even in the event of failure.

 * Seamless Updates: Blue-green deployment enables seamless updates by gradually routing traffic from the blue environment to the green environment.
 This gradual transition minimizes the impact on users and allows developers to monitor the deployment process in real-time.